-Notice of the aggregate nominal amount of Instruments, interest (if any) payable in respect of Instruments, the issue price of Instruments and certain other information which is applicable to each Tranche (as defined herein) of Instruments will be set out in a final terms document in respect of Senior Instruments (the "Subordinated Instruments") or a final terms document in respect of Subordinated Instruments (the "Subordinated Instruments Final Terms") or a final terms document in respect of Subordinated Instruments (the "Subordinated Instruments Final Terms") or a final terms document in respect of Subordinated Instruments (the "Gubordinated Instruments Final Terms") or a final terms of the Senior Instruments (the "Gubordinated Instruments in the Senior Instruments Final Terms") which, with respect to all Instruments to be admitted to the Official List, will be filed with the Central Bank.
-Copies of Final Terms in relation to Instruments to be admitted to the Official List and admitted to trading on Euronext Dublin will also be published on the website of Euronext Dublin (https://live.euronext.com/).
+Notice of the aggregate nominal amount of Instruments, interest (if any) payable in respect of Instruments, the issue price of Instruments and certain other information which is applicable to each Tranche (as defined herein) of Instruments will be set out in a final terms document in respect of Senior Instruments (the "Subordinated Instruments") or a final terms document in respect of Subordinated Instruments (the "Subordinated Instruments Final Terms") or a final terms document in respect of Subordinated Instruments (the "Subordinated Instruments Final Terms") or a final terms document in respect of Subordinated Instruments (the "Subordinated Instruments Final Terms") or a final terms of the Senior Instruments (the "Subordinated Instruments on the Central Bank.
+Copies of Final Terms") which, with respect to all Instruments to be admitted to the Official List, will be filed with the Central Bank.
+Copies of Final Terms in relation to Instruments to be admitted to the Official List and admitted to the use on Euronext Dublin will also be published on the website of Euronext Dublin (https://live.euronext.com/).
 Any website referred to in this document does not form part of this Base Prospectus and has not been scrutinised or approved by the Central Bank.